badesairam/BERT-for-RE/README.md

-Apply BERT for Relation Extraction
+Apply BERT for Relation Extraction , just use predict_serve for getting the results